Tuesday, 23 July 2024

 HIGH POINTS

-One of the characters is afraid (wisely so...) of getting burned because he's in the operation under his true identity.
+One of the characters is afraid (wisely so...) of getting burned because he's taking part in the operation under his true identity.
 In Leavenworth he spots a person he already saw on his first mission for Delta Green: Stephen Alzis, millionaire philantropist playboy elder god, who is interested in the agent's troubles and offers to help.
 Alzis scribbles down his phone number and says he'll be in touch.
 This ends in the player trading Unnatural artefacts to Alzis for help at the end of this scenario, and sets up his demise in a session or three.

 WEAK POINTS